Localization for the Ising model in a transverse field with generic aperiodic disorder: Introduction

-We carry out the multiscale analysis in Section \ref{msa} and relate it to the dynamics in Section \ref{low}, we conclude that section with the proof of Theorem \ref{lowRecurrence}.
-In Section \ref{ooc} we prove Theorem \ref{hirec}.
+We introduce the multiscale analysis in Section \ref{msa}, which states $\bfC_{\nu,m}$-localization follows from a well behaved environment.
+In Section \ref{low}, we demonstrate Theorem \ref{lowRecurrence} by showing the condition (\ref{psilimit}) is sufficient to demonstrate the enviroment is well behaved.
+In Section \ref{ooc} we prove Theorem \ref{hirec} by constructing an auxiliary bond-site percolation model coupled to the original percolation model, we show an infinite cluster in the bond-site model implies an infinite cluster in the original model.
 Finally, we conclude the paper applying the results to the phase transition in the quasiperiodic case and prove Theorem \ref{rotationtheorem} in Section \ref{rotations}.